confluentinc/examples/multiregion/README.md

 It uses Confluent Platform 5.4 features that are in preview and not intended for production.
 Some of the interfaces might change to improve the user experience.
 For more information, read the [blog post](https://www.confluent.io/blog/multi-region-data-replication).

-NOTE: There is a [different demo](../multi-datacenter/README.md) for an active-active multi-datacenter design with two instances of Confluent Replicator copying data bidirectionally between the datacenters.
+NOTE: There is a [different demo](../multi-datacenter/README.md) for a multi-datacenter design with two instances of Confluent Replicator copying data bidirectionally between the datacenters.

 ## Multi-region Architecture